-With your family and friends, uncover the central but little-known role of Fort Battleford in the Conflict of 1885.
-Discover the stories of the North-West Mounted Police (NWMP), First Nations people, settlers and Métis people in these difficult times.
-Learn of the arrival of the Canadian Militia and understand the confusion and fear that was prevalent in the spring of 1885.
-Explore five original NWMP buildings and discover the role the Mounties played in the early years of settlement.
+Uncover the central but little-known role of Fort Battleford in the Conflict of 1885.
+Discover the stories of the North-West Mounted Police (NWMP), First Nations, Métis and settlers in these difficult times.

 Parks Canada’s sites nearby